lele-alvarez/Portfolio-web-page/README.md

 * **HTML and CSS:** HTML and CSS are used to structure and style the web pages.

-* **Bootstrap and Fontawsome:** Also user for styling and adding specific components like icons.
+* **Bootstrap and Fontawsome:** Also user for styling and adding specific components such as icons.

 * **Mailgun:** The contact form is linked to my Gmail account using the Mailgun platform API.
-  This allows me to avoid some issues between Render and SMTP services.
+  Not yet functioning due incompatibilities between Render and SMTP services.

 * **Flask Web Framework:** The application is developed using the Flask web framework.
   Also used as a starting point the following template: https://themewagon.github.io/mark/